-Reading the Calibration Data of the Artificial Ear of Type 3.2L:
+Reading the calibration data of the artificial ear of type 3.2L:

 The frequency response of the artificial ear of type 3.2L is supplied on a floppy together with the artificial ear.
-The data is used for transforming the measurement values from the drum reference point to the ear reference point.
+These data are used for transforming the measurement values from the drum reference point to the so-called ear reference point.

-Insert the floppy supplied with the ear into the UPL drive.

-Call the routine with the T32L_DAT key.
+- Insert the floppy supplied with the ear into the UPL drive. - Call the routine using function key T32L\DAT.

-The OES_LL.ADA calibration file is automatically searched for and read.
-The modified data is stored on the UPL hard disk.
-This procedure need only be repeated after a change of the calibration data, e.g. after a recalibration of the ear by the manufacturer or when a physically different ear of the same type is used.
+The OES\LL.ADA calibration file is automatically searched for and read.
+The modified data are stored on the UPL hard disk.
+This procedure need only be repeated after a change of calibration data, e.g. after recalibration of the ear by the manufacturer or when a physically different ear of the same type is used.

-If the file required is not found on the floppy, the routine requests the user to insert the calibration floppy.
+If the required file is not found on the floppy, the routine requests the user to insert the calibration floppy.

-Calibration of Ear Type 3.2 High Leakage
+Calibration of ear type 3.2 low leakage

-- Connect the sound level calibrator tightly to the artificial ear using the adapter DP0939 and switch on the calibrator. - Select the CALIBRATION level using the F12 key.
+- Connect the sound level calibrator tightly to the artificial ear using adapter DP0939 and switch the calibrator on. - > Select the CALIBRATION level using function key F12.